Separating path systems: Introduction

-The above results are far from best possible but we make no attempt to optimise our bounds since it seems unlikely that our methods will yield the best possible constants.
-In the case of trees however, we are able to obtain tight bounds.
+The above results are far from best-possible but we make no attempt to optimise our bounds since it seems unlikely that our methods will yield the best-possible constants.
+However in the case of trees, we are able to obtain tight bounds.

-\begin{thm} Let $T$ be a tree on $n\geq 4$ vertices.
+\begin{theorem} Let $T$ be a tree on $n\ge 4$ vertices.
 Then